udit-001/resume/src/main.typ

 )
 - Optimized SurveyCTO data collection using a custom plugin made using JavaScript reducing user-reported errors by 25% and enhancing user experience.
 Developed a one-click user onboarding plugin boosting conversion rates by 30%
 - Developed a central datastore application using Django and Celery that aggregated data from various sources, including REST APIs from government partners and different applications.
 The application streamlined the process by consolidating the data into a single, efficient PostgreSQL database, resulting in an 85% reduction in reporting time for both external and internal stakeholders
-- Developed a RAG app with Next.js and React.js, enhancing LLMs with external data.
-Integrated ML with Vercel AI SDK  and ensured reliability using Langfuse for monitoring and logging.
+- Developed a RAG app with Next.js and React.js, using Weaviate for vector search to enhance LLMs like OpenAI with external data.
+Integrated with Vercel AI SDK and integrated real-time monitoring and logging via Langfuse.
 - Engineered Django-based backend for an icon library to streamline icon management by automating color transformation and format conversion.
 Reduced designer workload by 40% and enhanced brand consistency with tag-based search
-- Created Google Cloud Functions for real-time data sync between Firebase Datastore and Google Sheets, cutting reporting time by 40%.
-Boosted data analysis efficiency, enriched insights, and accelerated reporting.
+- Architected real-time data synchronization between Firebase and Google Sheets using Cloud Functions, processing 10K+ records daily.
+Reduced reporting time by 40% and enabled automated data analysis for business insights
-- Orchestrated cloud deployment for applications, enhancing performance and reliability using GCP services such as Cloud Object Storage for efficient file uploads, Cloud SQL for data security,and Docker for streamlined deployment
+- Orchestrated cloud deployment using GitHub Actions for builds, Artifact Registry for image storage, Cloud Storage for file uploads, and Cloud SQL for secure data, ensuring performance and reliability.

 #work(
   title: "Software Engineer (Backend)",